razaaliwebdev/NodeJS-PiyushGarg/README.md

 ### Expected Output

-The program demonstrates various file operations.
+The program demonstrates various file operations and system information.
 You can observe:

+- CPU core count
 - New files being created
 - Content being written to files
 - Directories being created
 - Files being copied and deleted
+- Different behavior between blocking and non-blocking operations

+### Important Notes

+- The default thread pool size in Node.js is 4
+- The maximum thread pool size depends on your CPU cores (e.g., 8 for an 8-core CPU)
+- Blocking operations can impact performance as they wait for completion
+- Non-blocking operations are generally preferred for better performance

 ## Prerequisites